Adana: Etymology

-The name Adana has been used for over four millennia, making it one of the oldest continuously used place names in the world; the first mention of Adana came in Hittite tablets of around 2000 BC.
-It has had only minor pronunciation changes despite changing political control.
+The name Adana ([aˈda.na]; Ադանա; Άδανα) has been used for over four millennia.

 One theory holds that the city name originates from an Indo-European expression a danu 'on the river', using the same Proto-Indo-European root as the Danube, Don, Dnieper and Donets.

 Greco-Roman legend suggests that the name of Adana originates from Adanus, the son of the Greek god Uranus, who founded the city next to the river with his brother Sarus, whose name was given to the river.
-An older legend, in Akkadian, Sumerian, Babylonian, Assyrian and Hittite mythologies, attributes the name to the storm and rain god, Adad, who lived in the surrounding forests.
-Hittite manuscripts found in the area reported the legend.
-The locals had great admiration for the god and called the region Uru Adaniyya ("Adana Region") in his honour.
-The city inhabitants were called Danuna.

-In Homer's Iliad, the city is mentioned as Adana.
-For a brief period during the Hellenistic era, it was known as Ἀντιόχεια τῆς Κιλικίας ("Antioch of Cilicia") and as Ἀντιόχεια ἡ πρὸς Σάρον ("Antioch on the Sarus").
-On some cuneiform tablets, the city name was given as Quwê, while some other sources call it Coa which could be the place where Solomon obtained his horses according to the Bible (I Kings 10:28; II Chronicles 1:16).

 It is also sometimes suggested that the name is related to the Danaoi, the name for Greeks of the Trojan War in Homer and Thucydides.

-Under Armenian rule, the city was known as Ատանա (Adana) or Ադանա (Atana).

 According to Ali Cevad's Memalik-i Osmaniye Coğrafya Lügat (Ottoman Geographical Dictionary), the Muslims of Adana attributed the city's name to Ebu Süleym Ezene, who was appointed as Wāli by Abbasid Caliph Harun al-Rashid.

-Other Ottoman and Islamic sources call the city Edene, Azana and Batana.